aswinbenny/news-summarization-tts/README.md

 # News Summarization and Sentiment Analysis with TTS

 ## Overview
 This project fetches news articles, summarizes them, performs sentiment analysis, extracts topics, and provides a Hindi text-to-speech (TTS) summary.
-The backend is built using **FastAPI**, and the frontend uses **Gradio** for a simple web interface.
+The backend is built using FastAPI, and the frontend uses Gradio for a simple web interface.

 ## Features
-- **News Fetching:** Scrapes news articles from **BBC News**.
+- **News Fetching:** Scrapes news articles from BBC News.
 - **Summarization:** Uses `facebook/bart-large-cnn` for text summarization.
-- **Sentiment Analysis:** Uses `distilbert-base-uncased-finetuned-sst-2-english` for sentiment classification.
+- **Sentiment Analysis:** Uses `ProsusAI/finbert` for financial sentiment classification.
-- **Topic Extraction:** Uses **BERTopic** to extract key topics from summaries.
+- **Topic Extraction:** Uses `facebook/bart-large-mnli` for zero-shot classification of key topics from summaries.
 - **Comparative Sentiment Analysis:** Analyzes sentiment trends across multiple articles.
-- **Translation & TTS:** Translates final sentiment insights to Hindi and converts them to speech.
+- **Translation & TTS:** Translates final sentiment insights to Hindi using `deep_translator` and converts them to speech with `gTTS`.
-- **API Development:** Backend API built using **FastAPI**.
+- **API Development:** Backend API built using FastAPI.
-- **Web Interface:** Uses **Gradio** for a user-friendly interface.
+- **Web Interface:** Uses Gradio for a user-friendly interface.
-- **Performance Optimization:** **Threading** is employed for faster task execution, enabling parallel processing of sentiment analysis, summarization, and topic extraction tasks.
+- **Performance Optimization:** Threading is used to speed up execution, enabling parallel processing of tasks.

----

 ## Performance Optimization with Threading

-To enhance performance, threading is used in various parts of the application to handle multiple tasks concurrently.
-For example:
+To enhance performance, threading is employed to handle multiple tasks concurrently, reducing processing time for:

-- **Summarization and Sentiment Analysis:** Tasks such as summarizing the text and analyzing sentiments are processed concurrently, reducing the overall time needed for these operations.
+- **Summarization and Sentiment Analysis**

-- **Comparative Sentiment Analysis and Topic Overlap:** Sentiment distribution, thematic comparisons, and topic overlap are all handled concurrently, further speeding up the analysis process.
+- **Comparative Sentiment Analysis and Topic Overlap**

-This concurrent processing approach significantly improves the efficiency and responsiveness of the system
+This improves efficiency and responsiveness.

 ---